pretix/pretix/doc/api/resources/events.rst

    If the ``plugins``, ``has_subevents`` and/or ``is_public`` fields are present in the post body this will determine their value.
 Otherwise their value will be copied from the existing event.

-   Please note that you can only copy from events under the same organizer.
+   Please note that you can only copy from events under the same organizer this way.
+Use the ``clone_from`` parameter when creating a new event for this instead.

    Permission required: "Can create events"